turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 Then, as a team:

-* Explore the repository to see what's going on in the code
+* Explore the repository to see what's going on in the code.
+Look at each file.
   * What pieces of code might you use to complete iterations, and what pieces will you have to create?
-* All of your JavaScript will be written in `domUpdates.js` - you will not need to change any other files.
+  * Your DOM manipulation (rendering to the DOM and updating what is being rendered) will occur in the `index.js` file
+  * All other logic (creating and manipulating covers) will occur in the `app.js` file.
+No DOM updates should occur in `app.js`

 ## Day 1 Deliverables